How to store and maintain food during an outage

 - Record the time the power went out.

-- Move your ice block from the freezer to the fridge.
+- Move your ice packs or ice block from the freezer to the fridge.
 (Do not use ice or snow from outside, this can contaminate your food).

 - Keep your fridge and freezer door closed as much as possible to keep the cold air in.